johankristianss/arrowhead-core-docker/scripts/Scripts.md

 ```
 bash start.sh -r
 ```
-if you want to rebuild certificates.
+if you want to rebuild the certificates.

 ## stop.sh